 The UTA ADA Compliance Officer will be the UTA staff representative (“Staff Liaison”) to work directly with the CAT.

-The Staff Liaison may engage other UTA staff or delegate assignments as necessary to other UTA staff, but the Staff Liaison is the primary point of contact for UTA and will maintain all responsibility for management, direction and oversight of the CAT.
+The Staff Liaison may engage other UTA staff or delegate assignments as necessary to other UTA staff, but the Staff Liaison is the primary point of contact for UTA and will maintain all responsibility for management, direction, and oversight of the CAT.

 The Staff Liaison will be responsible for all correspondence with CAT members including but not limited to preparing meeting agendas, taking meeting minutes, arranging for meeting space and meals as necessary.

-The Staff Liaison will be responsible to provide timely reports and feedback to the CAT on all subjects, tasks and projects which the CAB has been asked to engage.
+The Staff Liaison will be responsible to provide timely reports and feedback to the CAT on all subjects, tasks, and projects which the CAT has been asked to engage.

+Executive Director Participation.
 The UTA Executive Director or his or her designee will meet with the CAT at least one (1) time annually to give an update on the state of UTA.

 Board of Trustees Participation